maptv/decalendar/docs/decalendar.md

 The first day of every year has a positive index of 0 and a negative index of either -365 or -366.
 For example, the first day of the third millennium can be written `2000+000` or `2000-366`.

 While positive indexes start at zero, while negative indexes start at -1.
 For example, `1977-001` and `1977+364` are both acceptable ways to express the birthday of Korean pop star Psy, who was born on the last day of 1977.

-The additional day in leap years throws Decalendar day indexes out of alignment with Gregorian calendar dates.
-For example, December 25th is Day 358 in non-leap years and Day 359 in leap years.

-To consistently define Gregorian calendar dates with Decalendar indexes, we should use positive indexes before Day 59 and negative indexes thereafter.
-For example, December 25th is always Day -7, regardless of whether or not there is a leap year.

 ## Decimal Times